djoek/Panix/README.md

 NXAPI is a Cisco Systems Inc. feature on recent NX-OS devices that opens a http(s) API interface using JSON-RPC to execute commands on the device.

+Panix offers some helper classes to make the structured output more workable.

 ## Quickstart

 ```python